 Alternatively, you can let Middlesbrough Council know about a broken traffic light by using Report It

-We are responsible for yellow road markings across Stockton Borough.
+We are responsible for the application and maintenance of yellow and white road markings across the Borough.

 Yellow road markings are used where there is a need to restrict parking to help increase traffic flow and prevent obstructions on the highway.
 They are applied in conjunction with a Traffic Regulation Order.

-For more information contact Economic Growth and Development Services by e-mail [email protected] or telephone 01642 526709
+For more information you can contact the team by e-mail [email protected] or telephone 01642 526914.

 The signs used on the public highway are controlled by Government regulations, covering the design of the signs, where they can be used and whether they must be lit.